kazilab/alphaML/README.md

 The alphaML is developed for research purposes only.
-The model has been tested using a small amount of data and has been tested on a small dataset.
+The platform has been tested using pharmacogenomic data from cell lines and human patients.
-Although it performed well, it does not guarantee true predictions.

-On Windows:
-python setup.py install

-On Linux:
-sudo python setup.py install

-On Mac OS X:
-sudo python ./setup.py install

-To run demo predictions:

-Jupyter Notebook script

-from import alphaml import aml aml('XGBoost')

-To run a prediction:
+The platform comes with no guarantee and must be used with the user own responsibility.

+We recommend to use Anaconda environment and use "pip install alphaml" for installation.

+Platform can also be used from a Python virtual environment.

+To run GUI use "python -c "from alphaml import guir"